coderdojobraga/bokken/README.md

 bin/setup
 ```

+Then you should change the `.env.dev` file as needed.
+The database should be up
-If you want use different ENV variables, you have to export the `.env.dev`.
-You
+and running before.
+If you want to read docker, see the [section
-can do that using [direnv](https://direnv.net/).
+below](#whale-docker).

 ### :hammer: Development